 In this short post, we will be reviewing traumatic brain injury (TBI) including its causes, effects, and possible long-term consequences.

-Unfortunately, Attorney Big Al and his team of personal injury attorneys see far too many victims of TBI each year.
-The results can be devastating both for the victim and his or her family, and the cause of the injury is often avoidable.
+Unfortunately, your local Attorney Big Al and have seen far too many victims of TBI each year.
+The results can be devastating both for the victim and his or her family, and the cause of the injury is often avoidable

 Please note that this article is for informational purposes only, and is not intended to replace the advice of your doctor.
 If you have sustained any sort of injury to your head, it is best to seek medical attention from your doctor immediately.

 TBI stands for traumatic brain injury.
 It is a type of head injury that is focused in the brain.
 A head injury itself may refer to damage to the scalp or skull, while TBI refers to damage done directly to the brain.

 The severity of TBI ranges widely between victims.
 A more mild head injury might only result in a headache or temporary disorientation, while more severe accidents could results in amnesia, coma, or death.